Manuel-GG-89/serverless-cqrs-es-core/README.md

 so, do some reserch to understand the basics:
   - https://www.google.com/search?q=domain+driven+design - "Domain Driven Design" ( DDD )

-  - https://www.google.cl/search?q=event+storming Events Storming: It is the way in which these systems are designed, starting with an understanding of the domain, its problems, flows, interactions, rules, policies, etc, In terms of Imperative Commands (imperative orders, like many unix commands) and Events (inmutable past facts).
+  - https://www.google.cl/search?q=event+storming Events Storming: It is the way in which these systems are designed, starting with an understanding of the domain, its problems, flows, interactions, rules, policies, etc, In terms of Imperative Commands (imperative orders, like many unix commands) and Events (inmutable past facts) produced by those commands.
 And all you need is a big whiteboard and a lot of colored sticky notes and a collaboration between Users and Enginners to descrive it.

 Or just skip and go to the interesting things (implementation stuffs):